shabin5785/docker-learnings/Readme_3.md

 - similar to this docker update can be used to modify the details or config of a running container. but difference between swarm update to container update is that we can do swarm update without brining the cluster down.
 So we can do a lot more update operations compared to a plain container. swarm will make sure that updates happens in a way that doestn bring down the cluster.

+- service will take care of recovey and automation of conainter life cycles.